 How long does it take to get an outdoor dining permit?

-Approval time depends on your city and the complexity of your setup.
+Approval timelines vary depending on the city and complexity of your setup.

-• Delays often happen due to missing documents
+Delays often happen due to incomplete site plans or missing insurance documents.

 What is a sidewalk café permit?